bahim22/mern-goose/notes.md

    5. `include`: tells the compiler to include files that are in the src directory and sub-directory.
    6. `exclude`: will exclude the files or folders passed in the array during compile-time.
 4. install ts and dep (local or -g )
+   1. express, mongoDB (mongoose), cors and their types as devDep for TS compiler
+   2. install dep so we can compile the ts and for starting server concurrently
+5. add build and start values to script key in package.json

 ```bash
 yarn add typescript